 Partnership with the race also serves to raise a charity’s profile, particularly valuable for local smaller charities supporting less popular causes.

-We will also be working closely with local charities Force Cancer Support, Children's Hospice South West, Exeter Leukaemia Fund and Hospiscare who will be bringing a team of runners and volunteers to The Great West Run.
+We will also be working closely with local charities Force Cancer Support, Children's Hospice South West, Exeter Leukaemia Fund, Hospiscare, The RD&E Charity and The DPT Charity who will be bringing a team of runners and volunteers to The Great West Run.
 Please support them if you can.